The institution and its history

 National and international reach

-Courses are mainly held in Paris.
-However, each professor is free to give part of his or her teaching in major French cities and abroad.
+Lectures are mainly held in Paris.
+However, each professor is free to give part of his or her lectures in major French cities and abroad.
 Foreign scholars are particularly welcome.
 Every year, over fifty of them are invited to give a series of lectures.
 Foreign full professors are part of the teaching staff.
 Numerous young doctoral and post-doctoral researchers from all over the world are also welcomed into our laboratories.
-The Collège de France's website has been a great success in disseminating teaching cycles, contributing to the worldwide reputation of the institution and its sciences.
+The Collège de France's website has been a great success in disseminating lectures, contributing to the institution's worldwide reputation.

 The libraries